In this tutorial, I show you how to build a DIY farmhouse pantry door with glass using 2x6s.

 Also, Shellac looks a bit yellow when applied but it dries clear.

-Finally, I put 2 coats per side.
+I applied 2 coats per side.

 Door Installation